rnubel/pgmgr/README.md

 * `PGMGR_DUMP_FILE` (the filepath to dump the database definition out to)
 * `PGMGR_SEED_TABLES` (tables to include data with when dumping the database)

-If you prefer to use a connection string, you can set `PGMGR_URL`, e.g.:
+If you prefer to use a connection string, you can set `PGMGR_URL` which will supersede the other configuration settings, e.g.:

 ```
 PGMGR_URL='postgres://test@localhost/testdb?sslmode=false&password=test'
 ```

+Also, for host, port, username, password, and database, if you haven't set a value via the config file, CLI arguments, or environment variables, pgmgr will look at the standard Postgres env vars (`PGHOST`, `PGUSERNAME`, etc).

 ## Usage